decred/dcrd/docs/code_contribution_guidelines.md

 ### 4.5 Handling Module Breaking Changes

-Pull requests that introduce breaking changes to modules must ensure dependent modules on the change are updated to referrence newly bumped module versions.
+Pull requests that introduce breaking changes to modules must ensure that modules that depend on the change are updated to reference newly bumped module versions.
 The purpose of this is to improve the release process by handling version updates with the pull request that introduces it instead of waiting until release.

 The request submitter should ensure the following steps are covered whenever a new breaking change to a module's API is introduced:

 - Bump the major version in the `go.mod` of the affected module if not already done since the last release tag.
-Note that v1 modules are stablilized even without a release, breaking changes to such modules will require a major version bump as well.
+Note that v1 modules are stabilized even without a release, breaking changes to such modules will require a major version bump as well.
 - Add a replacement to the `go.mod` in the main module if not already done since the last release tag.
 - Update all imports in the repo to use the new major version as necessary.
   - Make necessary modifications to allow all other modules to use the new version in the same commit.
 - Repeat the process for any other modules the require a new major as a result of consuming the new major(s).

 <a name="CodeApproval" />